What is geographic segmentation?

 How to build a geographic customer profile

-There are many tools that can help you lay out a geographic segmentation strategy.
+There are many tools that can help you layout a geographic segmentation strategy:

 One of the first tools businesses turn to in order to understand the geographic preferences of their customer base is to conduct survey research.
-Here are some survey research approaches you may want to consider:
+Here are four survey research approaches you may want to consider:

 - Take a random sample of your customer base and ask about their product preferences.
 Filter the results by region to breakout geographic preferences.